 What are OER?

 OER are teaching, learning and research materials licensed to permit no-cost access, re-use, adaptation and redistribution.
 Faculty may use these learning resources in their classrooms as they would use a traditional textbook, or they may modify or adapt them to fit the specific pedagogical needs of their course.
 The “5 R’s” of OER include the ability to retain, reuse, revise, remix, and redistribute the content.
-Check out the following short videos.
+Check out the following short videos: What are Open Educational Resources? and What are Open Textbooks?

 Why do OER matter?